GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/readme.md

 Once the SA is deployed, we can also access to our new `Resource Group` wherein we can see all the resources available.
 Note that in the image above, besides de Storage Account, we already created the rest of the services to be used (Data Factory, Databricks and Synapse Analytics)

-### Raw Data Storage
+### Data Lake : Storage

-Since we have already our Storage Account all set up, we are ready to create a new `Container` to store our raw data in the Data Lake.
+Since we have already our Storage Account all set up, we are ready to create a new `Container` to store our data in the `Data Lake`.

 ![image](https://github.com/GBlanch/Azure-Tokyo-Olympics-Data-Engineering-project/assets/136500426/dcef6881-ee50-4f7b-a0b9-a4e040dbb1fc)